Our students' economics-related activities include research opportunities and social events:

 Economics students have the opportunity to undertake serious research, with many presenting their results at the John Wesley Powell Research Conference and other venues.

-The Mark Israel Research Fellowship funds a student each summer to conduct independent research in close collaboration with a member of the economics faculty.
+The Mark A. Israel '91 Endowed Summer Research Fund in Economics funds a student each summer to conduct independent research in close collaboration with a member of the economics faculty.

 The Eckley Summer Scholars and Artists endowment supports summer research and creative activity for several students each year, enabling them to stay on campus over the summer to work under the direction of faculty mentors.

 The Robert S. Eckley Lecture in Economics allows economics faculty to bring to campus a distinguished scholar to broaden the understanding of economic analyses and perspectives among others on campus and in the community.
 The inaugural speaker in 2013 was Daron Acemoglu, New York Times bestselling co-author of Why Nations Fail: The Origins of Power, Prosperity, and Poverty.